liam-nguyen/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

 Advantage

-* Manipulating files through memory rather than incurring the overhead of using `read()` and `write()` system calls simplifies and speeds up file access and usage.
+* Manipulating files through memory rather than incurring the overhead of using `read()` and `write()` system calls <hh>simplifies and speeds up file access and usage</hh>.

 Multiple processes may be allowed to map the same file concurrently, to allow sharing of data.
 The virtual memory map of each sharing process points to the same page of physical memory.
 The memory-mapping system calls can also support **copy-on-write** functionality, allowing processes to share a file in read-only mode but to have their own copies of any data they modify.

 Quite often, shared memory is in fact implemented by memory mapping files.
-Under this scenario, processes can communicate using shared memory by having the communicating processes memory-map the same file into their virtual address spaces(e.g. [POSIX shared memory](ch3/#posix-shared-memory)).
+Under this scenario, processes can communicate using shared memory by having the communicating processes memory-map the same file into their virtual address spaces(e.g. [POSIX shared memory](3 Processes.md)).

 ![Shared_memory_using_memory-mapped_IO](figures/Shared_memory_using_memory-mapped_IO.png)